ansarex/cdn/README.md

 # FreelanceAPI

-A RESTful API built with ASP.NET Core to power a freelance job platform.
+A RESTful API built with ASP.NET Core for a freelance platform where freelancers can promote their services and publicly showcase their skills.
 Designed for integration with a future Vue.js frontend.

 ---

 ## Overview

-FreelanceAPI is a backend web API designed to manage users, job listings, and secure authentication for a freelance marketplace.
-It provides endpoints for clients to post jobs, freelancers to browse and apply, and secure token-based login functionality.
+**FreelanceAPI** is a backend web API designed to allow freelancers to create profiles, list their services, and manage their offerings.
+It provides endpoints for freelancers to promote themselves, display their skills, and allow potential clients to view their services.

 ---

 ## Features

-- JWT Authentication
+- **JWT Authentication**
   Token-based login and secure access to protected routes.

-- User Management
-  Register, login, and manage user roles (client or freelancer).
+- **Freelancer Profile Management**
+  Allow freelancers to register, create, and manage their profiles and services.

-- Job Listing
+- **Service Listings**
-  CRUD operations for freelance jobs (create, view, update, delete).
+  CRUD operations for freelancers to list and update their services (create, view, update, delete).

+- **Public Service Display**
+  Public-facing API to display freelancer services to potential clients.

-- Swagger Integration
+- **Swagger Integration**
   Auto-generated, interactive API documentation.

 ---